MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 - Result (object) - An object containing depth information about the image matrix, with the following fields.
-    - height (int) - The height of the matrix.
+    - height (integer) - The height of the matrix.
     - image (array) - A matrix of size `height` x `width` containing individual values of type float.
 Each value is the distance in millimeters from the sensor for each pixel in the captured image.
 For example, if you point the sensor at a flat wall 2 meters away, most of the values in the matrix should be around `2000`.
 Note that as the robot moves further away from a scene being viewed, each pixel value will represent a larger surface area.
 Conversely, if it moves closer, each pixel value would represent a smaller area.
-    - width (int) - The width of the matrix.
+    - width (integer) - The width of the matrix.

 ```json
 {